bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 ### Block

-LaTeX formulas need to be surrounded by two dollar signs `$$` or doubly escaped square brackets `\\[` and `\\]`.
-The problem with the markup overlap may occur here, too.
+LaTeX formulas are usually surrounded by two dollar signs `$$` or doubly escaped square brackets `\\[` and `\\]`.
+The problem with the markup overlap is the same as mentioned before.
 And we have the additional problem, that we can’t use new lines inside a formula block.
-The solution is to enclose stand-alone formulas by a special code block with the identifier `math`.
+Inside of the special code block with the identifier `math` these two problems are gone.

-The following three formulas are shown above and represent the discrete Binomial distribution, the reverse Fourier transformation, and an equation for infinite nested fractions, which I can’t comprehend (I’m a physicist and can only suspect a mathematician has carefully proven this. :wink:).
+The following three formulas in code blocks represent the discrete Binomial distribution, the reverse Fourier transformation, and an equation for infinite nested fractions, which I can’t comprehend (I’m only a physicist and suspect mathematicians have proven this. :wink:).

 ```latex
 ‍```math